Is our commercial property considered community property if titled as tenants in common?

 Answer:

-The California Family Code provides:
+The California Family Code states:

-750. Spouses may hold property as joint tenants or tenants in
+750. Spouses may hold property as joint tenants, tenants in common, community property, or community property with rights of survivorship.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.